rackerlabs/rackspace-how-to/content/cloud-servers/installing-python-novaclient-on-windows.md

 </tr>
 </table>

-After you've set all seven environment variables, "OK" your way out of those windows.
+After you've set all seven environment variables, "OK" your way back out of those windows.
 Note that any command windows you already have open won't reflect the changes to your environment variables.

 ### Test the client